NiciKri/Helics_experimental/README.md

 ## Overview
 This project implements distributed control and simulation of power systems using HELICS and OpenDSS.
 It includes reinforcement learning (ARS), federated simulation, and data analysis tools.

+## How to Run Simulations

+- **Without or with the adaptive controller:**
+  - Use `Run_simulation.py` to run the HELICS co-simulation.
+This script supports running with the default (no controller) or the adaptive controller (as implemented in the Controllers folder).
+To turn the controller on or off, adjust the corresponding variable (True/False) in config.py.

+- **With the machine learning (ML) controller or for training:**
+  - Use the ARS-based scripts (e.g., `ARS_MLP_training.py`) to train a machine learning controller.
+  - To run a simulation using a trained ML controller, use `Normal_runthrough.py`.

 ## Main Python Scripts
 - **ARS_training.py**: Trains a policy using Augmented Random Search (ARS) in a HELICS-based environment.
 Saves the best policy.
 - **Run_simulation.py**: Runs a full HELICS co-simulation using the configured federates and environment.
 Currently, the adaptive controller is implemented without using a trained policy but an adaptive structure